 Can I Use Dry Beans?

 You can definitely make a similar soup using dry beans, but it would require several extra steps, which I would need to test before offering instructions.
+I do have a Slow Cooker White Bean Soup that uses dry beans and some extra vegetables that is a great option.

 Can I Make This in an Instant Pot?